dunconio/dwm-dunc/README.md

                                        keys are pressed, for all clients
-        cursor-autohide-delay        - the number of seconds before a stationary cursor can be hidden, 0 to disable default-icon                 - path to default icon file for clients without icons
+        cursor-autohide-delay        - the number of seconds before a stationary cursor can be hidden, 0 to disable custom-tag-icons             - array of paths to icon files to show in place of tag identifier (for each tag) default-icon                 - path to default icon file for clients without icons
         desktop-icon                 - path to default icon file for desktop